neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 Team
 ^^^^
 * A team workspace comes in handy when an entire team needs to be managed centrally.
-* Once :ref:`created <how-to_team-management_create-organization>`, a team workspace can be managed by the :ref:`workspace Admin <core-concepts_user-roles_organization-admin>`.
+* Once :ref:`created <how-to_team-management_create-workspace>`, a team workspace can be managed by the :ref:`workspace Admin <core-concepts_user-roles_workspace-admin>`.
 The admin can manage users and subscription settings.
 * Only users who joined team workspace can browse its content, subject to the assigned :ref:`role <core-concepts_user-roles>` in the workspace or project.

 Learn more about :ref:`project types <core-concepts_project-types>` and :ref:`user roles <core-concepts_user-roles>`.